| |

 Keep in mind your vehicle may require additional services not mentioned here.
 Always follow manufacturer specifications tailored to your exact make and model.

-Next, let’s go over quick maintenance tasks you can tackle yourself.
+Next, let’s go over quick Car Maintenance Schedule tasks you can tackle yourself.

 DIY Car Maintenance Tips